JardennaM/NLR/README.md

 `$ python3 script.py`

+Before running the script, make sure there is an active SQL server.
+Hint: Easiest solution is to download XAMPP https://www.apachefriends.org/download.html.
+Open the XAMPP application and start the MySQL server.

 The following packages need to be installed  with `$ pip3 install package_name`

 In order install wordfreq, Visual Studio is required.
 Download it from http://go.microsoft.com/fwlink/?LinkId=691126&fixForIE=.exe